-The dashboard is attractive and easy to follow thanks to visualizations that include dials, charts and graphs.
+The dashboard is attractive and easy to follow thanks to visualizations that include dials, charts, and graphs.
 You get to see live data on your server’s performance plus alerts that notify of unexpected error conditions should they arise.
-The carry out data is stored for two years, and then enables you to perform full analysis of the server’s performance.
+The carry-out data is stored for two years and then enables you to perform a full analysis of the server’s performance.

 The features of your server that are logged by Monitis include:

 The pricing structure of Monitis is a pay-as-you-go format with influencers including the number of servers and the number of users that you want to monitor each month.
 You get a 20 percent discount if you sign up for the annual plan.
 However, that scenario supposes that your monitoring volume will remain the same all throughout the year.
 The pay-as-you-go model is a very interesting proposition for cash-strapped startups.
 However, you will need to keep adjusting your plan rate if you don’t have any historical records on transaction throughput when you sign up for the plan.

 You can take a 15-day free trial of Monitis to get a feel for the system before you buy.

 Anturis is another cloud-based option for your server monitoring needs.
 The company has a lot of price points depending on the number of factors that you want to monitor.
 Some companies call these factors „sensors,“ but Anturis refers to them as „monitors.“ A monitor is a topic such as CPU utilization and/or HTTP transaction count.